awslabs/amazon-s3-step-functions-ingestion-orchestration/README.md

 6. A Cloudformation Lambda function Custom Resource
 7. SSM Parameters

+Confirm that data has been added to the output directory that you specified in your config.txt.

 Now it is time to tear down the Cloudformation stacks and delete the dynamodb tables.